- Practice Areas

 A chapter 7 bankruptcy is the most basic form of bankruptcy.
 It is commonly referred to as "liquidation."
 Both business entities and individuals may file for Chapter 7.
 In a Chapter 7, a trustee collects the assets you own that are not exempt under state statute and are unencumbered by liens and converts these assets into cash.
 This cash goes to your creditors in order of priority determined by the Bankruptcy Code in full satisfaction of your debts.
 The difference between what you owe and what you have paid your creditors in liquidation is usually discharged.
 Some debts, however, are not dischargeable.
 Most of your basic living needs are exempt from this liquidation process, including residences and vehicles, depending on the equity you have in the property.
 One consideration is whether you have a home encumbered by a mortgage.
 If you are behind on the mortgage, you could lose your home under a Chapter 7 because your lender will unlikely let you "reaffirm" the debt.
 If you have too much equity in your home, you may also be unable to keep your home because it may not be exempt.
 If you are current in your payments and you don’t have too much equity in your home, then it may be possible to keep your residence in a Chapter 7 bankruptcy.

+Many people refer to a Chapter 13 as a "debt consolidation bankruptcy".
 The principal goal of a Chapter 13 is to provide you the opportunity to keep your assets rather than let them be liquidated (as in a Chapter 7) by paying your secured creditors over a period of three to five years.
 In a Chapter 13 bankruptcy, most debtors are not required to pay any of their unsecured debt.
 In a Chapter 13, you must have some form of regular income to make plan payments.
 The chief reasons you may want to file a Chapter 13 rather than a Chapter 7 are the following:

 - You are not eligible for a Chapter 7 either because of your income level or because you have filed a Chapter 7 in the past eight years;